Yearly exams are key to better health.

-“It’s recommended that you get a complete physical exam every year,” says Ms. Evert.
-“It’s a chance for your healthcare provider to measure your height, weight and body mass index (BMI) and note any significant changes.
-And if it’s the right time of year, you can also get your flu shot, which is recommended every year for everyone 6 months and older.”
+“This is a chance for your primary care provider to measure your height, weight and body mass index and note any significant changes,” explains Ms. Evert.
+“And if it’s the right time of year, you can also get your flu shot, which is recommended every year for everyone 6 months and older.”

 “If you’re 65 or older, bone density screenings are also important,” says Ms. Evert, “especially after a bone fracture or if you’re at high risk for osteoporosis.”

 A bone density test using a dual energy X-ray absorptiometry (DXA) machine is painless, noninvasive and usually takes less than 15 minutes.

 Eye exams for glaucoma and macular degeneration are recommended every two to four years until you reach age 64.
 After 64, have your eyes examined every year or two to check for other age-related conditions.